Alan R. Dennis

 Alan Robert Dennis, Baron of Cowie (born 1960) is a Canadian-American scientist specializing in Information Systems and nobleman in the Baronage of Scotland.
 He is a professor and holds the John T. Chambers Chair of Internet Systems at the Kelley School of Business, Indiana University.

-Education and employment
+Career

-Dennis earned his Bachelor of Computer Science from Acadia University in 1982, his MBA from Queen's University in 1984, and his PhD in business administration from the University of Arizona in 1991.
-He began his academic career as a professor at The University of Georgia and moved to Indiana University in 2000, where he continues to work as a leader in Information Systems research.
+Dennis began his academic career as a professor at The University of Georgia and moved to Indiana University's Kelley School of Business, becoming the first John T. Chambers Chair of Internet Systems.

 Dennis has authored over 150 research papers, chaired 16 dissertations, and co-authored four books.
 His research explores team collaboration, the spread of fake news on social media, cybersecurity, and artificial intelligence.

-Research

-Dennis's research focuses on team collaboration, media synchronicity, the spread of fake news, and artificial intelligence.